StudioEtrange/linuxgsm-docker/README.md

       - LGSM_MAX_PLAYERS=10
 ```

+## Update / Install server game lifecycle

+Use `LGSM_UPDATEINSTALLSKIP` to control the lifecycle installation/update of game server files

+* INSTALL will install the game server files
+* UPDATE will only update files - need to be installed first
+* SKIP will do nothing
+* AUTO will determine between INSTALL if not already installed or UPDATE mode if already installed

 ## Save files

 Many gameservers save files.
 By default all the compose files create a volume called `[project]_serverfiles`.
 The files in the volume are preserved across container restarts, but if you were to accidentally delete that volume the files would be gone.